A Good Marriage (film): Plot

-A few months later, Bob, who is an avid coin collector, finds a rare 1955 doubled die cent, he and Darcy go out to celebrate.
+A few months later, Bob, who is an avid coin collector, finds a rare 1955 doubled die cent, and he and Darcy go out to celebrate.
 Upon arriving home, Darcy has Bob fetch some Perrier while she waits for him upstairs, ostensibly for sex.
 However, when Bob goes up, Darcy pushes him back down the stairs, breaking his back and arm.
 She then manages to shove a plastic bag and a dish cloth down his throat, killing him.
 After removing all evidence of murder, Darcy manages to convince the police and the children that Bob died in a drunken accident.
 Darcy assumes the ordeal is over.

-Not long after Bob is buried, a retired ailing detective named Holt Ramsey (Stephen Lang), visits the house.
+Not long after Bob is buried, a retired ailing detective named Holt Ramsey visits the house.
 Ramsey has spent years investigating the Beadie murders and had questioned Bob previously.
-Ramsey tells Darcy that he suspected Bob was the killer, since his Chevrolet Suburban was seen in the vicinity of each victim.
-Darcy realises that Ramsey has figured out her role in Bob's death, but she rejects any accusations and Ramsey leaves.
-Later that night when Ramsey is admitted to hospital, Darcy visits him and threatens to smother him with a pillow, claiming "two can keep a secret if one of them is dead".
+Ramsey tells Darcy that he suspected Bob was the killer, since his Chevrolet Blazer was seen in the vicinity of each victim.
+Darcy realizes that Ramsey has figured out her role in Bob's death, but she rejects any accusations, and Ramsey leaves.
+Later that night when Ramsey is admitted to the hospital, Darcy visits him and threatens to smother him with a pillow, claiming "two can keep a secret if one of them is dead".
 Once she admits the truth, Ramsey assures her that she did the right thing.

-Darcy returns home and enjoys life on her own, after realising that Bob was close to being caught and therefore wasn't as smart as he thought he was.
+Darcy returns home and enjoys life on her own, after realizing that Bob was close to being caught and therefore wasn't as smart as he thought he was.
 She finds that she can now be at peace with herself.